--Understand grammatical structures at basic level (grammar is not the only focus) -Equivalent of 2^{nd} semester of first language at the college level (e.g. Elementary, Introductory, Beginning ...II/2) or a language course at a higher level

-- Transfer Course Level: 100 or higher

-- Transfer Course Credits: 3 or more

-- Exemptions: Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z)
+- -Understand grammatical structures at basic level (grammar is not the only focus) -Equivalent of 2nd semester of first language at the college level (e.g. Elementary, Introductory, Beginning ...II/2) or a language course at a higher level - Transfer Course Level: 100 or higher - Transfer Course Credits: 3 or more - Exemptions: - Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z) - Students who have completed a MNTC, AA, BA, or BS degree are exempt from taking this course.

 The only option for testing out for French, German, and Spanish is to pass a CLEP exam.
-Students wishing to test out of a different language should contact the Modern World Languages Department.
+Students wishing to test out of a different language should contact the World Languages and Cultures Department.